-- If there are configurations on the Panorama appliance that you do not want to push,Edit Selectionsto choose the appliances to which you want to push configurations.
-The pushed configuration overwrites the running configuration on a WildFire appliance.
+- If there are configurations on the Panorama appliance that you do not want to push,Edit Selectionsto choose the appliances to which you push configurations.
+The pushed configuration overwrites the running configuration on the WildFire appliance.

 - Verify the configuration.